 I hung that ribbon from the bulletin board in my office with pride.
 I hadn't won many things in my life and certainly not a baking contest.
 To me, this was a big win!
-I was an aspiring baker and my Deluxe Apple Pie had just won first place in the pie contest!~
+I was an aspiring baker and my Award-winning Apple Pie Recipe had just won first place in the pie contest!~

 Then the Recreation Coordinator breezed by and said, "Okay, can I have that ribbon back now?"
 I thought she was joking.

 "No way," I said, laughing, just a little.
 She thought I was joking.
 I wasn't.
 My apple pie had earned me this blue ribbon and there was no way I was giving it up!

 This award-winning apple pie recipe has the perfect balance of tart to sweet with green apples and lemon zest in the filling.
 But the butter and whipped cream make it extra rich and creamy!
 I've won quite a few recipe contests in the 18 years since then (see award-winning recipes HERE!) but that apple pie recipe win was truly the sweetest.
 And it wasn't just because it was my first, but it was because of who the judges were.

 The funny thing is that I'm not a very competitive person.
 That's probably why I never really took to sports or anything else remotely competitive.
 I guess I just never appreciated the adversarial relationship it created with my fellow man.
 I prefer harmony.
 But then I discovered cooking contests....

 There's a difference when it's not exactly you that's in competition, but your food.
 I guess you feel a little removed; a little more insulated.
 Plus, you hardly ever see your competitors because most cooking contests are virtual.
 You submit the recipe, someone makes it, a panel judges it and you get notified if you win.